Why did D-BOX decide to get into the gaming sector?

 What’s the difference between the D-BOX Adaptive Gaming Mode, Adaptive Audio Mode and a D-BOX coded game?

-A D-BOX coded game provides the best haptic experience (through a unique combination of hand-encoded movements, vibrations and textures) since it best reflects the exact desired experience of the game as imagined by its Creative Director.
+A D-BOX coded game provides the best haptic experience (through a unique combination of hand-coded effects consisting of movements, vibrations and textures) since it best reflects the exact desired experience of the game as imagined by its Creative Director.
 With D-BOX coded games, a D-BOX haptic developer like myself works alongside the game developers and studios to ensure that the experience is as close to physically being in the game as can be.

 Adaptive Gaming Mode, on the other hand, allows gamers to create their own game profiles in the D-BOX Game Center, which means that their haptic system will provide them with feedback for literally any PC game based solely on actions that they trigger through their keyboard, mouse, or controller.
 In Adaptive Gaming Mode, users decide which action will trigger which haptic sequence, and they can also share their profiles with the D-BOX community!